seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 O joyful day!
 I would not take a knighthood for my fortune.

-**PISTOL**
-What!
-I do bring good news.

 **FALSTAFF**
-Carry Master Silence to bed.
 Master Shallow, my
 Lord Shallow,--be what thou wilt; I am fortune's
 steward--get on thy boots: we'll ride all night.
 O sweet Pistol!
 Away, Bardolph!

-*Exit BARDOLPH*
+*Exeunt all but FALSTAFF and PISTOL*

 Come, Pistol, utter more to me; and withal devise
 something to do thyself good.
 Boot, boot, Master